stlaz/kube-enhancements/keps/sig-node/2535-ensure-secret-pulled-images/README.md

     its saved cache and revalidate as necessary.
     In other words: even if the images are already cached, if new images are present that have not previously been authenticated against a pods credentials, then the image will be revalidated.
+  - **TODO**: consider using an optional list of no-auth images in kubelet configuration

 ## Design Details

+### Image Pulling Scenarios

+The following scenarios are being considered based on how images get pulled:
+1. preloaded and never pulled by the kubelet
+1. pulled by the kubelet without auth
+1. pulled by the kubelet with node-level credentials
+1. images pulled by the kubelet with pod/serviceaccount-level credentials, then used again by the same pod / service account / credentials

+Today, neither of the above scenarios would cause an image (or image manifest, in case the image already exists) repull in case the `ImagePullPolicy` is set to either `IfNotPresent` or `Never`.

+The goal of this enhancement is to allow multiple tenants to live on the same node without needing to worry about tenant A's image being reused by tenant B, but at the same time to avoid unnecessary pulls so that registries' availability does not become blocking.

+The goal implies that for scenarios 1-3, the proposed solution must not put registries' availability in the critical path.

+For scenario 4., the kubelet must remember credentials that were used to successfully pull an image.
+It must then require a repull if there's an attempt to fetch the same image with different, currently unknown credentials.
+In case the credentials that come with an image pull request were successfully used before, a repull at the registry must not be issued.

+Note that using the tag `:latest` is equivalent to using the image pull policy `Always.`

+### Kubelet Caching

 The kubelet will track, in memory, a pulled image auth cache for the credentials that were successfully used to pull an image.
-This cache will be persisted to disk, to allow nodes that are "disconnected", or unable to reach the registry to boot up, assuming they have previously been able to access a registry and authenticated the images present.

-The persisted cache will be cleaned up every `pullImageSecretRecheckPeriod`.
+This cache will be persisted to disk using a well-defined API (**TODO**) to keep track of the authenticated images between kubelet restarts. **Any image that already exists on the kubelet's node and is not tracked is considered authless.**
+**TODO**: consider an optional list of no-auth images in kubelet config where the remaining images would still need authn.
+**TODO**: consider how to keep the cache from growing unbounded.
+Perhaps on image GC.

 The max size of the cache will scale with the number of unique cache entries * the number of unique images that have not been garbage collected.
 It is not expected that this will be a significant number of bytes.
 Will be verified by actual use in Alpha and subsequent metrics in Beta.